-- 4. A sexually hostile environment can be created by a parish employee, volunteer, youth participant, or visitor to the parish activity. - 5.
-Any person who believes he/she was subjected to unlawful harassment or intimidation must contact either the (a) program administrator, (b) pastor, or (c) diocesan director of youth and young adult ministry.
+- 4. A sexually hostile environment can be created by a parish/school/agency employee, volunteer, minor participant, or visitor to the parish/school/agency activity. - 5.
+Any person who believes he/she was subjected to unlawful harassment or intimidation must contact either the (a) program administrator, (b) pastor, or (c) Director of the Safe Environment Office.
 A complaint must be filed in writing.
-In the event that an individual alleges harassment by a program administrator or a pastor, the individual may file the complaint with the diocesan director of youth and young adult ministry.
-All complaints will be promptly investigated, and the person initiating the complaint will be advised of the outcome of the investigation. - 6.
-Where it is determined that harassment has occurred, the appropriate authority will take immediate disciplinary action against any program administrator, volunteer, or staff engaging in harassment.
+In the event that an individual alleges harassment by a program administrator or a pastor, the individual may file the complaint with the diocesan Director of the Safe Environment Office.
+All complaints will be promptly investigated, and the person initiating the complaint will be advised of the outcome of the investigation.

+- 6. Where it is determined that harassment has occurred, the appropriate authority will take immediate disciplinary action against any program administrator, volunteer, or staff engaging in harassment.
 The response shall take into account the individuals and circumstances.
 Such action may include, depending on the circumstances. disciplinary measures up to and including termination of services. - 7.
 No retaliation against anyone who reports harassment will be tolerated.
-The diocese prohibits such retaliation and will take appropriate responsive action if retaliation occurs.
+The Diocese prohibits such retaliation and will take appropriate responsive action if retaliation occurs.

-PARISH RESPONSIBILITIES
+PARISH/SCHOOL/AGENCY RESPONSIBILITIES

-- 1. Periodically each parish shall give staff and volunteers a copy of the Harassment Policy.
+- 1. Periodically each parish/school/agency shall give staff and volunteers a copy of the Harassment Policy.
 It is recommended that a Harassment Policy Verification Form be signed and returned. - 2.
-Each parish program shall follow diocesan procedures for timely investigation and response to complaints. - 3.
-Each parish shall periodically train program administrators, staff and volunteers to ensure that they understand which types of behavior constitute harassment, the prevention of harassment, and how they should respond in the event of experiencing such behavior.
+Each parish/school/agency program shall follow Diocesan procedures for timely investigation and response to complaints. - 3.
+Each parish/school/agency shall periodically train program administrators, staff and volunteers to ensure that they understand which types of behavior constitute harassment, the prevention of harassment, and how they should respond in the event of experiencing such behavior.
 Records are to be kept of training dates and names of those in attendance. - 4.
-Each parish program shall include the Harassment Policy in materials distributed to the program's staff/volunteers.
+Each parish/school/agency program shall include the Harassment Policy in materials distributed to the program's staff, employees, and volunteers.